David Nesting

 AT&T

 Technical Architect and similar roles, from 1999-2007 (8 years), as a technical lead supporting www.att.com and similar sites.
-Shifted team from a traditional production operations team to a DevOps model.
+Introduced the DevOps model to the production operations team.

 Texas Networking, Inc.